Frequently Asked Questions about Bitvise SSH Server

 Q550.
 I enabled the Omit server version setting, but the server still sends the name of the product in the SSH version string.
 How can I completely remove product information from the version string sent to clients?

-You can remove the exact server version from the SSH version string by enabling the setting Omit server version in Advanced settings, on the Server page.
+You can remove the exact server version from the SSH version string by enabling the setting Omit server version in Advanced settings, on the Connections page.
+(In versions before 9.xx: the Server page.)
 However, we do not support completely removing the product name.

 Any hacker who can exploit a server-specific vulnerability can also identify the server product based on the contents of the KEXINIT packet the server sends.
 KEXINIT packets are sent in plaintext and have specific patterns which are sufficient not just to identify the make of the server, but also a particular version subset.